The MacKinnon Collection offers a priceless record of Scottish life from the birth of photography to the 1940s — ★★★★★

 At the Water’s Edge is open now at the National Library of Scotland, George IV Bridge, Edinburgh from now until Sunday 16 February 2020.

-The MacKinnon Collection acquired jointly with the National Library of Scotland with assistance from National Lottery Heritage Fund, Scottish Government and the Art Fund.
+The MacKinnon Collection was acquired jointly with the National Library of Scotland with assistance from National Lottery Heritage Fund, Scottish Government and the Art Fund.